Six moving parts, in priority order:

 | Governance / Management | Derived · clears floor | ESMS + RAP governance Sourced; confidence moderate. |

 RENDERS — moderate-confidence composite All five gates resolve — G1 Met · G2 Partial · G3 N/A · G4 Met (design) · G5 Partial — so none is Absent or Not-met and the layer no longer flags.
 Because the inputs are Sourced (not Absent), all three pillar floors are assessable; the PS1 cap holds the composite at moderate confidence pre-FID.
-The optional numeric headline (§L) stays pending weight sign-off, but the gated assessment now produces an output rather than refusing.
+The optional numeric headline (§L) still renders no single number here — the tier weights are now editorially confirmed (v0.1), but a figure stays withheld because the per-component confidence inputs remain bounded by the unread G5 critical-habitat determination (FS TRS §17.3); the gated assessment outputs the moderate-confidence composite, not a false-precision number.
 Confidence limiters: G2 livelihood restoration (early 2026); G4 full operational GISTM conformance (design met + ITRB-reviewed, pre-construction); G5 formal critical-habitat determination (FS TRS §17.3, not yet read; §4.2 baseline indicates modified habitat).

 Earlier this surface showed three Absent gates and flagged — correctly, because the safeguards record had not been sourced.
 Sourcing the DFC Initial Project Summary (2025), the Lifezone FS Technical Report Summary (§1.8, Jul 2025) and the SLR ESIA (2025) moved all three off Absent — G3 to N/A (PS7 not triggered), G4 to Met by design (lined downstream TSF, subaqueous deposition; relevant parts of ANCOLD / GISTM met, ITRB-reviewed) and G5 to Partial (PS6 biodiversity assessed; critical-habitat determination still in the full ESIA) — so the composite renders at moderate confidence instead of flagging.
 The architecture is demonstrated doing both: flagging on absent evidence, scoring on sourced evidence — on one asset.